sumantripuraneni/secrets-sync-agent/README.md

      *   Some vendor provided operators require Openshift/K8 secrets to function and do not provide an alternative mechansim for injecting confidential data <br>
 * Application secrets <br>
-     *   Some legacy applications that can not be modified to use/connect to vault applciations <br>
+     *   Some legacy applications that can not be modified to use/connect to Hashi vault <br>
      *   Based on architecture if the applictaions needs to be Hashi vault agnostic